mr-pablinho/visual-reinforcement-learning/README.md

 # visual-reinforcement-learning
-A simple example to understand how reinforcement learning works
+A simple example to teach how reinforcement learning works